CronDog

 Mortgage rate monitor

-2. Create an iHook scheduled task
+1. Create a CronDog scheduled task

-Under the Request Settings and Request Schedule sections, provide the following values:
+Under the Request and Schedule sections, provide the following values:

 FieldValueNotes